ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_keepout_filter.rst

 .. note::

-  All costmap filters should be enabled through a ``filters`` parameter.
-This is made for separation of plugins and filters work.
-For keepout filter this prevents the keepout boundaries from inflation as obstacles.
+  All costmap filters should be enabled through a ``filters`` parameter -- though it is technically possible to include in the layered costmap itself.
+This is separated from the layer plugins to prevent interference in the layers, particularly the  inflation layer.

 4. Run Nav2 stack
 -----------------